March 22, 2019 Epic has announced that real-time ray tracing will go live in Unreal Engine 4.22 on March 26

 - Unbiased, full GI path tracer for making ground truth reference renders inside UE4.

 Just giving more developers the chance to play with the different ray tracing techniques, whether or not they’re going to introduce them into the games they’re working on right now, will breed a growing pool of coders with experience of what ray tracing can actually do.
+Epic, Microsoft, and Nvidia are offering developers a chance to win RTX Titan graphics cards by showing off their ray tracing skills in the Unreal Engine, too.

 And that could make a huge difference in how quickly, and how widely, DXR-based ray tracing effects are adopted.
 Which is rather exciting.